Do You Need a Lawyer for a Driver’s License Division (DLD) Hearing in Utah?

 How Long Does a License Suspension Last after a Utah DUI Arrest?

 The length of time for which your license will be suspended will depend on a number of factors, including your age, any prior convictions for DUI on your record, and whether or not you refused to submit to a breathalyzer or other chemical test as required by law.
 If is your first DUI offense, the suspension period will be 120 days, and for a second or subsequent conviction the suspension will be for 2 years.
 However, those under 21 will have longer suspensions.
 For those under 19, you will have an automatic suspension of 6 months, even for a first offense, and if you are 19 or 20 the suspension will be for 2 years.

 Refusal to submit to a chemical test is a separate crime in the state of Utah with separate punishments, including increased amounts of time for your license suspension.
 If you receive an administrative revocation or are convicted at trial for refusal, your license suspension will be for 18 months.
 For a second or subsequent refusal, the suspension period will increase to 36 months.

 If You Are Facing a Driver’s License Division (DLD) Hearing, Contact Our Skilled Defense Lawyers Today

 It is imperative that you retain a skilled DUI defense lawyer as soon as possible after a DUI arrest for a multitude of reasons.
 One of the reasons is so we can help make sure you file a timely request for a DLD hearing and fight to convince the judge that your license should not be suspended.
-At Overson Law, PLLC, our battle-tested Utah lawyers for a driver’s license division (DLD) hearing have the experience and knowledge to give you the best chance at success at this hearing.
+At Overson Law, PLLC, our battle-tested Salt Lake City DLD hearing lawyers for a driver’s license division have the experience and knowledge to give you the best chance at success at this hearing.
 We can also assist you in working to get the underlying DUI case dismissed so that a suspension will not take effect later.
 Call our office today at (801) 758-2287 for a free consultation.